astrobleem/Simple-StableLM-Chat/README.md

 * The StableLM API is built on top of the popular Natural Language Toolkit (NLTK) library.
 * StableLM supports various NLP tasks, such as tokenization, part-of-speech
 * It is an open-source project, with a Python version included.
-* It is written by a team of volunteers, who are always available to support its development.
-* It has a large and active community

 ![Working](https://github.com/astrobleem/Simple-StableLM-Chat/blob/c48523ebf1e942e33cce2ca434c368a57a8f798f/stablepoem.png)